Delta IV: Delta IV Medium

+The first launch of the Medium+ (5,2) configuration in 2012.

 The Delta IV Medium (also referred to as single stick) was offered in four configurations: Medium, Medium+ (4,2), Medium+ (5,2), and Medium+ (5,4).

 The Delta IV Medium (Delta 9040) was the baseline configuration.
 It featured a single Common Booster Core (CBC) and a 4 m Delta Cryogenic Second Stage (DCSS), derived from the Delta III design but with enlarged propellant tanks.
 Because the CBC was 5 m in diameter, a tapered interstage was used to transition to the smaller second stage.
 The vehicle reused the Delta III payload fairing and was capable of placing 4200 kg into geostationary transfer orbit (GTO).
 From Cape Canaveral, GTO is 1804 m/s short of geostationary orbit (GEO).
 Performance figures exclude the mass of the payload fairing and payload attach fittings.

 The Delta IV Medium+ (4,2) (Delta 9240) used the same CBC and 4 m DCSS as the Medium, but added two Orbital ATK-built GEM 60 solid rocket boosters (SRBs), increasing payload capacity to GTO to 6150 kg.

 The Delta IV Medium+ (5,2) (Delta 9250) retained the two GEM 60 SRBs of the Medium+ (4,2), but used a larger 5 m DCSS and a 5 m payload fairing, allowing it to accommodate larger payloads.
 Due to the added mass of the larger fairing and second stage, payload to GTO was reduced to 5072 kg.

 The Delta IV Medium+ (5,4) (Delta 9450) used the same 5 m DCSS and payload fairing of the Medium+ (5,2), but used four GEM 60 SRBs instead of two, increasing payload capacity to GTO to 6,882 kg.